magicpatterns/catalog/README.md

 ## 🌎 Translations

-Mirrorful is currently available in English and [German 🇩🇪](https://github.com/Mirrorful/mirrorful/tree/main/i18n/README.de.md).
+Mirrorful is currently available in English, [German 🇩🇪](https://github.com/Mirrorful/mirrorful/tree/main/i18n/README.de.md) and [Swedish 🇸🇪](https://github.com/Mirrorful/mirrorful/tree/main/i18n/README.sv.md).
 Help us translate our documentation and UI to your language!

 You can find all the info in [this issue](https://github.com/Mirrorful/mirrorful/issues/18).